-- 4.3.1.1.4.1.4.
-Solid waste management - 4.3.1.1.4.1.5.
-Roads and stormwater - 4.3.1.1.4.1.6.
-Other - 4.3.1.1.4.2.
-The augmentation reserves may only be utilized for capital expenditure that will increase the capacity of the service associated with the contributions. - 4.3.1.1.4.3.
-Augmentation fees received during the financial period must be contributed to the respective augmentation reserves. - 4.3.1.1.4.4.
-All interest received on ringfenced funds invested must be returned to the reserve. - 4.3.1.1.4.5.
-Funds withdrawn from each reserve will be limited to amounts contributed.
+- 4.3.1.1.5.1.
+The purpose of the augmentation reserves as set out below is to ringfence all funds received from augmentation fees received, to the applicable service.
+The following reserves must be created: - 4.3.1.1.5.1.1.
+Electricity - 4.3.1.1.5.1.2.
+Water - 4.3.1.1.5.1.3.
+Waste water - 4.3.1.1.5.1.4.
+Solid waste management - 4.3.1.1.5.1.5.
+Roads and stormwater - 4.3.1.1.5.1.6.
+Other - 4.3.1.1.5.2.
+The Augmentation Reserves must be cash-backed and the Accounting Officer is hereby delegated to determine an additional contribution to be made to the Augmentation Reserves during the compilation of the annual financial statements.
+In the event of an additional contribution the applicable service(s) must be specified. - 4.3.1.1.5.3.
+The augmentation reserves may only be utilized for capital expenditure that will increase the capacity of the service associated with the contributions. - 4.3.1.1.5.4.
+Augmentation fees received during the financial period must be contributed to the respective augmentation reserves. - 4.3.1.1.5.5.
+All interest received on ringfenced funds invested must be returned to the reserves. - 4.3.1.1.5.6.
+Funds withdrawn from each reserve will be limited to amounts contributed. - 4.3.1.1.5.7.
+When council waives the development charges for a property, an equivalent contribution from the accumulated surplus account, must be made for the relevant property.
+The amount would be equal to the amount that was waived by council.
+A detailed calculation must be sent to the chief financial officer, in order to ensure the contribution is correctly allocated.

-4.3.1.1.5.
+4.3.1.1.6.
 Employee benefits reserve

-- 4.3.1.1.5.1.
-The aim of the reserve is to ensure sufficient cash resources are available for the future payment of employee benefits. - 4.3.1.1.5.2.
+- 4.3.1.1.6.1.
+The aim of the reserve is to ensure sufficient cash resources are available for the future payment of employee benefits. - 4.3.1.1.6.2.
+The Employee benefits Reserve must be cash-backed. - 4.3.1.1.6.3.
 The contributions to the reserve must be made in accordance with the directives set in this Funding Policy.

-4.3.1.1.6.
+4.3.1.1.7.
 Non-current provisions reserve